Are SBA Loans Taxable Income For Small Businesses?

 Is A 504 Certified Development Company Loan Taxable?

 The SBA’s CDC/504 program offers long-term loans of up to $5 million.
 Loan proceeds can be used to purchase land, buildings, and long-term machinery and equipment.
 These loans can also be used for new construction, renovations to existing facilities, or improvements and modernizations for land, streets, parking lots, and landscaping.

 Like other SBA loans, proceeds received from the CDC/504 program are not counted toward your taxable income.
-Additionally, you may also be eligible to deduct up to 100% of interest payments made if you meet all IRS requirements.
+You may also be eligible to deduct up to 100% of interest payments made if you meet all IRS requirements.

 Are PPP & EIDL Loans Taxable?

-When it comes to filing taxes, how do these SBA programs affect your tax return?
+How do these SBA programs affect your tax return when it comes to filing taxes?
 Let’s look at the PPP first.
 Funds received from the PPP do not count as taxable income, regardless of whether your loan was forgiven or not.
 Under the Coronavirus Aid, Relief, and Security (CARES) Act, PPP funds are exempt from federal taxation.